MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/ti-indicator.md

 > [!Note]
 >
-> The prior response actions (AlertAndBlock, and Alert) will be supported until January 2022 at which point all customers must be leveraging one of the action types listed above.
+> The prior response actions (AlertAndBlock, and Alert) will be supported until January 2022.
+After this date, all customers must be use one of the action types listed above.

 ## Json representation